 Success in building a research career does not exclusively depend on having a good career track record.
-Along your career-building path, it is necessary to acquire additional skills and expertise to wisely plan your next steps, to get to know other expertise in and out your field and to learn how to manage and/or collaborate with students, colleagues and collaborators.
+Along your career-building path, it is necessary to acquire additional skills and expertise to wisely plan your next steps, to get to know other experts in and out your field, and to learn how to manage and/or collaborate with students, colleagues, and collaborators.
 This may seem difficult when you have just arrived in a new country or when you do not know enough about the available resources or the next steps in your career.
-In addition, at some stage, most researchers face the dilemma whether to follow the “traditional” path in academia or to venture into the private sector or new research-related alternatives.
+In addition, at some stage, most researchers face the dilemma of whether to follow the “traditional” path in academia or to venture into the private sector or new research-related alternatives.

-SRUK is aware of the issues that most Spanish researchers will face when developing their research career in the United Kingdom.
+SRUK is aware of the issues that most Spanish researchers will face when developing their research careers in the United Kingdom.
 Therefore, we have designed this scheme to help and support them to maximize their opportunities and plan a successful career path.

-The SRUK Mentoring Programme benefits from the diverse range of members’ skills and fields of expertise, as well as from their previous working experience in the British, Spanish and other international systems.
+The SRUK Mentoring Programme benefits from the diverse range of members’ skills and fields of expertise, as well as from their previous working experience in the British, Spanish, and other international systems.

 Objectives of the Programme

 - Facilitate professional development